Connecting to the remote HPC system Torch

 Logging onto the system

 With all of this in mind, let’s connect to our remote HPC system.
-In this tutorial, we will connect to Greene — an HPC system located at New York University.
-Although it’s unlikely that every system will be exactly like Greene, it’s a very good example of what you can expect from an HPC installation.
-To connect to Greene we will use SSH (if you are using PuTTY see details above).
+In this tutorial, we will connect to Torch — an HPC system located at New York University.
+Although it’s unlikely that every system will be exactly like Torch, it’s a very good example of what you can expect from an HPC installation.
+To connect to Torch we will use SSH (if you are using PuTTY see details above).

 SSH allows us to connect to UNIX computers remotely, and use them as if they were our own.
 The general syntax of the connection command follows the format: